 In-person auditions for the 2024-2025 school year are: Oct.
 14 & Nov.
 18th.
 Audition registration for Oct.
 14 is now open HERE.

 Video auditions are due by Jan.
 8 for full scholarship consideration.

 Self-tape and in-person audition requirements are listed below.

-The Bachelor of Fine Arts (BFA) Degree in Theatre / Dance is a Professional Degree.
+The Bachelor of Fine Arts (BFA) Degree in Theatre Arts is a Professional Degree.
 Each concentration in the BFA degree consists of 79 hours.
 Many practical, studio courses are integrated into the curriculum.
 Admission to these programs is via audition and/or portfolio review and interview.

-The Department of Theatre & Dance offers talent scholarships and out-of-state tuition waivers for students majoring in Theatre & Dance.
+The Department of Theatre Arts offers talent scholarships and out-of-state tuition waivers for students majoring in Theatre Arts.
 Scholarships are awarded based on successful program auditions.